 GA4 is a powerful analytics tool but it can be also complicated.

-If you aren’t a technically-inclined person, figuring out how to use it can be quite a challenge.
+If you aren’t a technically-inclined person, figuring out how to use Google Analytics can be quite a challenge.

 Of course, if you want to learn your way around Google Analytics, there are plenty of resources out there that will help you do exactly that.

 But, lets’ no forget it, Google isn’t a nonprofit organization.
 They aren’t giving these products away for free out of the kindness of their hearts.

 According to Statista, in 2018 the company’s revenue exceeded $136 billion:

 So where did all that money come from?